Daniellien2018/canny_edge_detector/readme.md

 ## Overview:
     Given a single image, return the edges of the image using canny edge detection

-What i wnat to do is compare different thresholds with canny, this will help me understand thresholding The goal of this project is to help me understand how thresholding affects canny
+## Goals:
+- Understand how Canny Edge Detection works via double thresholding and Hysteresis.

+- Understand the Guassian Blue Operation in respect to filtering, smoothing, and noise reduction (Hysteresis )

+- Visualize Images with edges.

+- Practice application development.

+## Potential Future Goals:
+- Compare Canny with other Edge Detection Methods (Laplacian, Sobel, Prewitt)

+Plan:

+## MVPs:
+- Edge Detector: Given a photo as input, draw edges on the image (Done)

+- Threshold Parameters: Be able to adjust thresholding on detection (Done)

+- Side by Side Detection: visualize two images side by side, be able to adjust params for this.
+(Done)

+-

+## Edge Cases / Issues to Fix

+- Error handling for when the file passsed is not an image

 Two directions
 1) Option 1 is to input my own thresholds
 2) Option 2 is to have a spread of thresholds
 3) be able to add number of images shown?

-Hard
-4) make a sliding bar illustrating how it is shown

 ### Features:
-- be able to play with thresholding?
-- Maybe make this a web app?
-- a simple drag and drop onto a file on a web app and it will produce the edges to the right?
-- I can implement full stack features this way

-Edge cases:
-- accept multiple formats

-Common thresholds
-- 255, 255/3  = 85
--200,100,
-250,50

-Steps
-- Create Virtual env (pip freeze)

-- pip install -r requirements.txt

-1) is logic for building the canny edge detector, i've done this before

-    by the end of 1 i should be able to give an input and return and output

 ### Enhancements (Later)
 - Adjustable Params
 - Multiple Input formats
 - Real-Time Processing
+- make a sliding bar for threshold adjustment
+- Drag and drop imagesd
+- Custom Canny Algorithm from scratch
+- Add an option to decide on the edge detector method, this way I can compare and contract --> make a separate page for each detector
+- Make this like an educational App

+Edge Detectioin
+- splash page
+--canny
+--sobel
+--prewitt
+--laplacian

+### Steps
+- Create Virtual env (pip freeze)

+- pip install -r requirements.txt

 cap = cv2.VideoCapture(0)
 while(True):
     ret, frame = cap.read()